Shimon242/Lab_security-lab-audition/Lab Instructions.md

 In this lab we will be acting as the dark kittens hacking group.
-We have already gained access to one of the company's systems, now it's time to examine the system, find informationon their plans and find a way to stop them!
+We have already gained access to one of the company's systems, now it's time to examine the system, find information on their plans and find a way to stop them!

 First things first, let's configure the environment.